vuejs/v2.vuejs.org/src/v2/guide/installation.md

 Detailed release notes for each version are available on [GitHub](https://github.com/vuejs/vue/releases).

+## Vue Devtools

+When using Vue, we recommend also installing the [Vue Devtools](https://github.com/vuejs/vue-devtools#vue-devtools) in your browser, allowing you to inspect and debug your Vue applications in a more user-friendly interface.

 ## Direct `<script>` Include

 Simply download and include with a script tag. `Vue` will be registered as a global variable.